 Interesting facts about Western subterranean termites

-Termites cause more than $4 billion in damage each year in the U.S.
+When adjusted for inflation, termites cause more than $6 billion in damage each year in the U.S.

 How do you get rid of western subterranean termites?